-In 2015 we refined our data aggregation methods in order to provide our clients with comparative data for venues where we’ve conducted surveys or pretrial research exercises.
-In the charts below, we summarize data we have collected in five California counties.
+In 2015, we refined our data aggregation methods to provide our clients with comparative data for venues where we’ve conducted surveys or pretrial research exercises.
+In the charts below, we summarize data we’ve collected in five California counties.
 For more information about our methodology and sample sizes, email us at email@example.com.

 Personality Scales and Consulting

 Personality scales provide an important measurement tool in our consulting tool kit.
 For example, “Leadership,” “Belief in a Just World,” “Right-Wing Authoritarian,” “Need for Cognition,” “Dogmatism,” and “Locus of Control” scales are just a few of the measurements we often use in our pretrial research.

 “All laws should be strictly enforced, no matter what the result.”

 This statement is one we’ve used over the years and a subset of both authoritarian and dogmatic personality scales.
 Agreement reveals a rigidity in thinking processes that is often a factor in how jurors assess cases – especially ones where the jury instructions provide a clear advantage to one party in a case.
 Perhaps due to the fact that San Diego has the country’s largest population of military personnel — a group that favors rule clarity — it had the highest percentage of individuals who agreed with this statement.

 Lawsuit Attitudes: Do You Believe That Most Parties Who Sue Others In Court Have Legitimate Grievances?

 Many people are skeptical about the merits of a lawsuit even before hearing any evidence about the case.
 Jurors’ response to this question often reveals whether they are more inclined to support plaintiffs or defendants in civil cases.
 Our aggregated data shows that Tehama County residents were more skeptical about the legitimacy of lawsuits than residents of any other counties in our five-county sample.

 Juries Function Is To Send Messages To Corporations